Everything You Need to Know About Weave

 A machine weft is loose sections of hair that go through a triple-head sewing machine, which creates a curtain of hair with the seam on top.
 When having a weave installed, most people use this type of weft.
 It’s also a cheaper option since a machine is creating the weft.

 A needle and thread are tools used when sewing tracks through a braid, for a sew-in style.
 The needle is one that’s curved, and the thread is usually nylon.
 A needle and nylon thread could also be used to secure the loose ends of a braid down before the desired weave style.

 Remy hair is a type of hair that has all cuticles intact and is running in the same direction.
-This hair is the highest quality you will find and will give you long-lasting wears since the cuticles are intact.
-Remy hair is also tangle free.
+This hair is the highest quality you will find and will give you long-lasting wear since the cuticles are intact.
+Remy hair is also tangle-free.

 Single Drawn Hair

 Single drawn determines the thickness or thinness of the weft.
 It has thicker hair at the roots and gradually thins towards the ends.
 This option gives the ends of the hair a more natural look.

 A track is another word for a weft.
 Because the hair is on a seam, it looks like a track of hair.
 It’s nothing more than an easier word to use when referring to weave.

 Tape extensions are also commonly named the “sandwich” method.
 These extensions are pre-taped and get taped between your hairs.
 It doesn’t require any chemicals or tools and can last for several months.

 A U-part wig is a U-shaped opening on a wig that fits into a U-shaped braided area that allows you to have the option of having a leave out or closure at the top.
 It’s a more versatile look compared to a traditional wig.